Cockatrice/Cockatrice/.github/CONTRIBUTING.md

 ### Translations (for translators) ###

+**Step 4: Editing translations at Transifex**

 Please have a look at the specific [FAQ for translators](https://github.com/Cockatrice/Cockatrice/wiki/Translation-FAQ).

+# Release Management #

-### Publish A New Development Snapshot
+### Publish A New Development Snapshot ###

-TravisCI and Appveyor have been configured to upload files to GitHub whenever a tag is pushed.
-Usually, tags are created through publishing a full release, but there's a way around that.
+Travis and AppVeyor have been configured to upload files to GitHub Releases whenever a <kbd>tag</kbd> is pushed.
+Usually, tags are created through publishing a release, but there's a way around that.

-To trigger TravisCI and Appveyor, simply do the following:
+To trigger Travis and AppVeyor, simply do the following:
 ```bash
 cd $COCKATRICE_REPO
 git checkout master